Distance matrix file

 parsing of this format, the file always starts with the diagonal, i.e. one line

-all sequences are known before any off-diagonal entries are processed, which is
+all sequences are known before any off-diagonal entries are processed.

 The matrix is stored as a tabbed text file.
 There is one header line,